anishrana2001/Prometheus/09 How to remove tools/Lab.md

-### On Workernode1 , uninstall the Alertmanager server.
+## 04. Uninstall the Alertmanager server from Workernode1.
 ###
 ### A simple script has been developed to uninstall this Alertmanager server.
 In this script,
 #### It first stop the Alertmanager service.